kootepe/fluxObject/instructions.md

 # Instructions on manual measurements

-These instructions will cover how to run the script via Docker, since that's the most foolproof solution for doing this.

 ## Collecting manual measurement timestamps
 The manual measurement files have a bit of an odd format since the file is